Dipeshtwis/redux-bookstore/README.md

 # React Bookstore

-In this milestone I've added the filter book by ccategory functionality.
+In this milestone I've added the style to the application.

 <div align="center">